Online Estimation with Rolling Validation: Adaptive Nonparametric Estimation with Streaming Data: Methods: Weighted Rolling Validation

 \subsection{Computational Advantages of Rolling Validation}

-The RV statistics \eqref{eq:rolling validation} is not only a natural target to examine when comparing online estimators, it can also save much computational expense when implemented efficiently.
-In Algorithm~\ref{algorithm1}, we summarize our recommended framework of integrating model training and model selection in an online fashion.
-In contrast to the batch-learning scenario where training, validation and testing are typically done in three phases, our proposed procedure: 1) updates multiple estimators simultaneously; 2) calculates the RV statistics interchangeably with model training; and 3) offers a selected model at any time during the training process.
+The wRV statistics \eqref{eq: rolling validation} is not only a natural target to examine when comparing online estimators, but also offers much computational savings when implemented efficiently.
+In Algorithm~\ref{algorithm1}, we summarize our recommended framework on integrating model training and model selection.
+In contrast to the batch-learning scenario where training, validation, and testing are typically done in separated phases, we proposed a procedure that: 1) updates multiple estimators simultaneously; 2) calculates the wRV statistics interchangeably with model training; and 3) can offer a selected model at any time during the training process.

-We take the kernel-SGD estimator \eqref{eq: kernel sgd update} as an example to explicitly quantify the computational gain.
-Examining the updating rule, we can verify that both the trajectory functions $\{\tilde f_i\}$ and the (Polyak-averaged) estimator $\{\hat f_i\}$ are a linear combination of $i$ kernel functions ``centered'' at the past sample covariate vectors.
+We take the kernel-SGD estimator \eqref{eq: kernel sgd update} as an example to quantify the computational gain.
+Examining the update rule, we can verify that both the trajectory functions $\{\tilde f_i\}$ and the estimators $\{\hat f_i\}$ are a linear combination of $i$ kernel functions ``centered'' at the past sample covariate vectors.
 Formally, there are some $\tilde\beta_{mi}, \hat\beta_{mi}\in\mathbb{R}:$